Run Service

 (Optional) Defines the jobs that you want to run:

 • Most job types: This parameter is optional.
 If the parameter is not defined, the default is all jobs in the specified folder.
-You can define a single job or use the * wildcard to specify multiple jobs.
+To specify multiple jobs, separate jobs with commas or use the * wildcard.

-• z/OS job: Specify either a single job or * for all jobs in the folder.
+• z/OS job: Specify one or more jobs, separated by commas, or use the * wildcard for all jobs in the folder.

 z/OS library